Cumbria DFJ Website

 Are Reporters Allowed in the Family Court?

-• Legal bloggers and journalists are allowed to come into hearings about children.
-There is a reporting scheme which is designed to allow reporters and qualified legal writers to report on what they see and hear in court.
+Legal bloggers and journalists are permitted to attend hearings in family court concerning children.
+There is a court reporting scheme specifically designed to enable reporters and qualified legal writers to convey what they observe and hear during proceedings.

-• As part of this, the court may make an order to allow a reporter to report some or all of the case.
-This does not mean that all the details can be reported - all the details that might identify the parents or the children are protected.
-This includes details of where you live, pictures of the children or details about people who are looking after them.
-These are kept private to look after the child(ren)‘s privacy.
-The order that allows a reporter to do this is called a transparency order.
-The order contains an injunction - breaching this is a very serious matter.
-If a journalist publishes anything that might identify you, or the children, they could be fined or sent to prison.
+As part of this scheme, the court may issue an order that allows a reporter to cover some or all aspects of the case.
+However, this does not imply that every detail can be disclosed; all information that could potentially identify the parents or children is protected.
+This includes personal details like your residence, images of the children, or information about their caregivers.
+Such measures are in place to safeguard the child(ren)’s privacy.
+The order that permits a reporter to report on the case is referred to as a transparency order, which includes an injunction against breaches—violating this injunction is a serious offense.
+If a journalist publishes anything that may reveal your identity or that of the children, they could face fines or imprisonment.

-• Only reporters are allowed to publish details about the case.
-This means that nobody else can share private information from the case anywhere.
+Only reporters in family court have the authority to publish details about the case, meaning that no one else is allowed to disseminate private information from the proceedings.

-• You can speak to a reporter, and they are allowed to quote you if you speak to them, as long as they look after the child(ren)‘s privacy.
-You cannot put any information from the case on social media or any other place.
-If a story is written about this case, you cannot share the story on your social media, or do anything to let anybody know that the report is about your case.
+You have the option to speak with a reporter, and they may quote you, provided they respect the privacy of the child(ren).
+However, you must refrain from posting any information related to the case on social media or elsewhere.
+If a story is written about your case, you cannot share it on your social media or do anything that would indicate the report pertains to your situation.

 Information Sheet for Parents and Families